-CNHR is a red spring wheat consisting of hard kernels.
+CNHR is a red spring wheat with hard kernels.
 Introduced on August 1, 2016, the target quality of this class is for it to have sound kernels (good falling number), very good milling quality, with medium gluten strength (lower than both the CWRS and CPSR classes).
 Protein content of CNHR will be variable and span the protein content range of the CWRS and CPSR classes.
 There are three milling grades available.
+Depending on protein content, CNHR will be suitable for the production of pan breads, hearth breads, flat breads and noodles.

-During November and December 2017, new crop seminars are being held in 18 countries throughout Asia, Europe, Africa, Middle East, North America and South America.
-Representatives from Cereals Canada, Canadian Grain Commission, Canadian International Grains Institute, grain exporters and producers are presenting on a number of topics including farming in Canada, the growing season, and 2017 harvest assessment data and end-product evaluation results.
+Representatives from Cereals Canada, Canadian Grain Commission, Canadian International Grains Institute, grain exporters and producers present on a number of topics including farming in Canada, the growing season, and 2019 harvest assessment data and end-product evaluation results.

 Copies of these presentations are below.
 Some are available in different languages based on the regions where they were presented.